return42/sphkerneldoc/linux_src_doc/fs/gfs2/trans_c.rst

 ----------------------------------

 i) In ordered write mode
-We put the data buffer on a list so that we can ensure that its synced to disk at the right time ii) In journaled data mode
+We put the data buffer on a list so that we can ensure that it's synced to disk at the right time ii) In journaled data mode
 We need to journal the data block in the same way as metadata in